namuunaa/tonite/README.md

 **Tonite** is an event recommendation app that allows users to use Alexa to find an event going on today for a spontaneous outing.

+By connecting users with events and experiences they might never have sought out on their own, we encourage them to embrace serendipity and discover a new side of their city.

 ## Basic Use

 Add the skill _Tonite_ to your Alexa account.